rishav21r/Mini-Python-Projects-Collections/bibliography_sorting/readme.md

     |──readme.md
     |──input.txt
     |──sorted_output.txt
+    |──requirements.txt
 ```

 - `sort_bibliography.py`: The main Python script that performs the sorting and duplicate removal.
 - `readme.md`: This file, containing project information and usage instructions.
 - `input.txt`: The input file containing the unsorted bibliography.
 - `sorted_output.txt`: The output file where the sorted bibliography will be written.
+- `requirements.txt`: A file listing the project's dependencies (currently empty as the project uses only the Python standard library).

 ## Functionality